JackyWeng526/Predictive_Control_for_Thermal_comfort/README.md

 # Predictive_Control_for_Thermal_comfort
 This repository aims to utilize building automation system and model predict control for human thermal comfort in office building.

-In this case, we were fortunate to have a real commercial building as a study case in Taiwan.
+In this case, we are fortunate to have a real commercial building as a study case in Taiwan.

-We designed a Model Predictive Control module for indoor thermal comfort and fan coil units (FCUs) management.
+We design a Model Predictive Control module for indoor thermal comfort and fan coil units (FCUs) management.

 ## Model Predictive Control
 MPC method is commonly used in the building automation field.

-Through the existed Building Automation System (BAS) of the building, we are able to construct a data-driven MPC workframe.
+Through the existed Building Automation System (BAS) of the building, we are able to construct a data-driven MPC work-frame.

-The workframe connects real-time data, predictive algorithm, optimizer, and automated controller.
+The work-frame comprises real-time data, predictive algorithm, optimizer, and automated controller.

 Some of these components will introduce in the following sections.
 ![Model_Predictive_Control](https://github.com/JackyWeng526/Predictive_Control_for_Thermal_comfort/blob/main/docs/MPC_construction_for_Thermal_Comfort.png)